AstarNetwork/astar-docs/docs/dapp-staking/for-stakers/staking.md

 Unbonding Panel is where you can see the progress of unbonding and withdraw.

 Once it’s unbonding we cannot know which dApp you have unbonded from but remain as Chunks.
-There is unbonding period apply, 10eras and Shiden for 5eras, after you unstaked and when those era pass, you will be able to withdraw.
+There is a unbonding period apply, 10eras and Shiden for 5eras, after you unstaked and when those era pass, you will be able to withdraw.
+More about [Unbonding](unbonding)

 ---